pritishpattanaik/kong-api-gateway/README.md

 Kong Gateway offers several core features:

-- **Services:** Manage your upstream services with ease.
-Ideal for small-scale or testing environments.
+- **Services:** Manage your upstream or backend with ease.
+You can setup host, port and timeout for your upstreams here.
-- **Routes:** Route incoming requests to the correct upstream service.
-Supports high availability and scalability.
+- **Routes:** Route incoming requests to the correct upstream service. route has paths where you can apply regular expression to match dynamic routes.
-- **Plugins:** Enhance your APIs with built-in and custom plugins.
-Perfect for large, distributed environments.
+- **Plugins:** Enhance your APIs with built-in and custom plugins such auth, logging, transform and monitoring purpose.

 Kong is designed to be flexible and scalable, making it suitable for a variety of use cases, from small projects to enterprise-level deployments.